The Herald-News

 When Bishop was taken to the ground, she continued striking officers, English said.

-Bishop allegedly punched an officer who was placing her in a squad vehicle and then spat on an officer when she was taken to the Joliet Police Department, English said.
+Bishop allegedly punched an officer who was placing her into a squad vehicle and then spat on an officer when she was transported to the Joliet Police Department, English said.

 Bishop was arrested on a charge of aggravated battery to a police officer.